Bay Area Solidarity Summer (BASS)

 • connect with a multi-generational community of peers and mentors

-We absolutely want you to apply, even if you don’t always feel comfortable in South Asian spaces, or maybe feel impostor syndrome in activist spaces.
+Yes, we want you to apply, even if you don’t always feel comfortable in South Asian spaces, feel impostor syndrome in activist spaces, or work on issues less obviously connected to your race/identity (e.g. ecology, public transit, AI ethics).

-At BASS, you might meet a Sikh feminist working for climate justice, a Bhutanese refugee youth organizer, a computer science student challenging ICE, or a queer Bangladeshi activist taking on Islamophobia.
-You'll get a chance to connect with a multi-generational community of activists, and maybe even find the mentor you never knew you needed.
+At BASS, you might meet a Sikh feminist working for climate justice, a Bhutanese refugee community organizer, a South Indian computer scientist opposing ICE contracts, a queer Bangladeshi activist taking on Islamophobia, or a mixed-race international student tackling racism back home.
+You'll have opportunities to connect with a multi-generational community of activists, and might leave with new friends and mentors.

 Alumni often describe the program as a life-changing experience.
-Recent participants have said:
+Real quotes from recent participants:

 • "BASS gave me skills, network, and inspiration…Without BASS, I wouldn't be a community organizer."

-When we say “South Asian,” we include people with roots in places like Afghanistan, Bangladesh, Bhutan, Burma, India, the Maldives, Nepal, Pakistan, and Sri Lanka—as well as Fiji and other parts of the diaspora.
-Our community includes people who are mixed-race, transracial adoptees, etc.
+When we say “South Asian,” we mean people with roots in places like Afghanistan, Bangladesh, Bhutan, Burma, India, the Maldives, Nepal, Pakistan, Sri Lanka, and related regions that can't be defined by national boundaries.
+Our community includes immigrants from the global South Asian diaspora (from Fiji to Trinidad, Italy to Malaysia), as well as people who are mixed-race, adoptees, international students, and third culture people.

-We will ask you to put in at least $50, but nobody gets turned away because of inability to pay.
-We provide five days of food, housing, workshops, and community.
-If you have financial need, just check the box in the application form to request a scholarship.
+We will ask you to donate at least $50, but nobody will be turned away because of inability to pay.
+If you have financial need, just indicate that in the application form where it asks about your ability to manage housing and transportation.

 1. expand the network of organizers in the South Asian community fighting for justice and working in solidarity across movements and communities